 Herding is the art of communication between three distinct species.
 While one can teach almost every dog to fetch an object, jump over and navigate between obstacles, dive into water or even dance, one of the most fascinating aspects of herding is that it takes a complex cooperation of three distinct species to make herding to work.
 Of course, all dog sports and work, including herding, are far more complicated than this simple description.
 It involves, among many things, genetics, breeding, selection, environment, training and the very particular characteristics of the individual dog.

 Although, we’ve been training dogs for over fifteen years, our short herding experience since 2008, makes us fragile novices in the field.
-We’ve gotten into herding primarily because of necessity, as
+We’ve gotten into herding primarily because of necessity.

-we have a fiber sheep and goat farm.
-Our working Pumis have made tremendous difference in our life working with farm animals.
+We have a fiber sheep and goat farm where we needed help moving the livestock .
+Our Pumis have proven to make a tremendous difference in our life working with farm animals.
 We’ve become faster, more effective and less exhausted by handling the stock.
 Gradually, we’ve also become interested in the sport of herding that is the sanitized, however, exciting version of real life farm work.

 Seemingly, it is easy to pick a herding dog today, as the selection is so wide or perhaps for the same reason, might be the opposite is true because of the over abundance of herding breeds.

-Conditions in the distant past, when geographical isolation, lack of infrastructure and limited or no availability of variety of dog breeds made animal husbandry a daily challenge, man must relied on some of the more intelligent feral and stray dogs whose ability to adopt, helped them to earn the trust of early farmers.
+Conditions in the distant past, when geographical isolation, lack of infrastructure and limited or no availability of variety of dog breeds made animal husbandry a daily challenge.
+Men recognized the great potential and adoptability of early dogs and when successfully harnessed and utilized their natural instinct, they formed one of the strongest interspecies symbiosis in natural history.
 This unique relationship of mutual dependence of man and dog, has been the dawn of the all around farm dog.
-We all have heard amazing urban and for that matter rural dog tales that when rationalized, explains the incredible ability of dogs to adopt to their changing environment.
+We all have heard amazing urban and for that matter rural dog tales that when rationalized, explains the incredible ability of dogs to adapt to their changing environment.

 In the macrocosm of animal husbandry, politics, history and most particularly land and agrarian reforms have played significant roles.
 Consequently, they have also influenced the selection of herding breeds and herding styles overtime.